-We implement new marketing promotions from time to time that are intended to increase our gross new Pay-TV subscriber activations.
-For example, we have launched various marketing promotions offering certain DISH branded pay-TV programming packages without a price increase for a limited time period.
+We implement new marketing promotions from time to time that are intended to increase our Pay-TV subscriber activations.
+For our DISH TV services, we have launched various marketing promotions offering certain DISH TV programming packages without a price increase for a commitment period.
 We also launched our Flex Pack skinny bundle with a core package of programming consisting of more than 50 channels and the choice of one of nine themed add-on channel packs, which include, among others, local broadcast networks and kids and general entertainment programming.
 Subscribers can also add or remove additional channel packs to best suit their entertainment needs.
 During 2017, we launched "Tuned In To You" and the accompanying "Spokeslistener" campaign.
-While we plan to implement these and other new marketing efforts, there can be no assurance that we will ultimately be successful in increasing our gross new Pay-TV subscriber activations.
+While we plan to implement these and other new marketing efforts for our DISH TV services, there can be no assurance that we will ultimately be successful in increasing our gross new DISH TV subscriber activations.
 Additionally, in response to our efforts, we may face increased competitive pressures, including aggressive marketing and retention efforts, bundled discount offers combining broadband, video and/or wireless services and other discounted promotional offers.
+For our Sling TV services, we offer a personalized TV experience with a customized channel line-up and two of the lowest priced live-linear online streaming services in the industry, our Sling Orange service and our Sling Blue service.
+During 2018, we launched our "We are Slingers" campaign.
+While we plan to implement these and other new marketing efforts for our Sling TV services, there can be no assurance that we will ultimately be successful in increasing our activations.

-Our Pay-TV subscriber base has been declining due to, among other things, the factors described above.
-There can be no assurance that our Pay-TV subscriber base will not continue to decline and that the pace of such decline will not accelerate.
-In the event that our Pay-TV subscriber base continues to decline, it could have a material adverse long-term effect on our business, results of operations, financial condition and cash flow.
+Our DISH TV subscriber base has been declining due to, among other things, the factors described above.
+There can be no assurance that our DISH TV subscriber base will not continue to decline and that the pace of such decline will not accelerate.
+As our DISH TV subscriber base continues to decline, it could have a material adverse long-term effect on our business, results of operations, financial condition and cash flow.